cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 # combine_tutorial_ABCD_rooParametricHist
-tutorial for Combine using RooParamertricHist to perform the ABCD method
+The following is a tutorial on how to use the `RooParamertricHist` class from <span style="font-variant:small-caps;">Combine</span> to perform an ABCD-like background estimation method.

 ## Getting started
-To get started, you should have a working setup of ```Combine```, please follow the instructions from the [home page](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/tutorial2023/parametric_exercise/).
+To get started, you should have a working setup of <span style="font-variant:small-caps;">Combine</span>, please follow the instructions from the [home page](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/).
 Make sure to use the latest recommended release.

-Now let's move to the working directory for this tutorial which contains all of the inputs and scripts needed to run the ABCD method with RooParametricHist exercise:
+Now let's move to the working directory for this tutorial which contains all of the inputs and scripts needed to run the ABCD method with `RooParametricHist` exercise:

 ```
 cd $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/data/tutorials/abcd_rooparametrichist_exercise